hyperledger/besu-docs/docs/public-networks/reference/evm-tool.md

     --gas=100000000
     ```

 Amount of gas to make available to the EVM.
-The default value is 10 Billion, an incredibly large number
-unlikely to be seen in any production blockchain.
+The default is 10 billion, an incredibly large number unlikely to be seen in any production blockchain.

 ### `price`